Database Lifecycle in Jmix: Migration Challenges

 After some time we realised that we need to store the history of car ownership.
 When it comes to storing a history, it usually ends up with transforming an association cardinality.
 And our model transforms into this:

 With Jmix Studio, changing cardinality is as simple as a couple of clicks in the entity editor.
-Just select an attribute on one o But on the DB level, changes are more serious.
+But on the DB level, changes are more serious.
 Jmix Studio generates the following change sets:

 - Create association table

 - Add two foreign keys to both entities

 The Studio does not remove any foreign key columns from existing tables, we’ll need to do it manually.
 In our case, the column

 person_id will stay in the

 But the more important thing is that Jmix does not migrate the existing information about links between entities.
 And if we need to keep this information, we need to migrate the data in the update scripts.